Bay State Remodeling

 Workers' CompensationAny business with one or more employeesAs required by MA statute

-Commercial AutoAny business owning or leasing vehicles for work$20K/$40K bodily injury, $5K property damage minimum
+Commercial AutoAny business owning or leasing vehicles for workMA compulsory auto minimum

 What good contractors carry beyond the minimum